 How many players does it take to beat Mega Charizard Y?

-Although Mega Charizard Y is one of the easier Mega Raids to beat, that still doesn't mean it's a pushover.
-With the right moveset, the top counters, and top level players, it's possible to duo, but most players should aim for a Raiding party of four to six.
+Mega Charizard Y is one of the easiest Mega Raids to beat.
+With the right moveset, the top counters, and top level players, it's possible to solo this raid, but most players should aim for a Raiding party of three to four.

 Weather Conditions that can impact this raid include: